medicationforall/cadqueryhelper/documentation/shapes.md

 ## Triangle Right
 ### Parameters
-* length:float
+* length: float
-* width:float
+* width: float
-* height:float|None - If set to None or 0 returns the wire
+* height: float|None - If set to None or 0 returns the wire

 ``` python